781.512.7272

 BX became common through the 1920s–1940s.
 It is not the same as today’s code-compliant armored cable.
 Early BX had no dedicated ground wire and was often installed with two-prong outlets.
 Many homes still have this aging system hidden above ceilings and behind walls.

-Fire Hazard: If the hot wire touches the metal casing, the system can heat up and start a fire.·
+Its a Fire Hazard: If the hot wire touches the metal casing, the cable shorts and becomes a potential start a fire.

-Loose Connections: Metal casing is meant to provide a ground path, but fails when connections loosen
+Loose Connections: The BX metal casing is meant to provide a ground path, but fails when connections loosen.

-Insulation Failure: Aged cloth and rubber insulation increases the risk of short circuits.·
+Insulation Failure: The decades old cloth and rubber insulation deteriorates, increasing a short circuit risk.

-Overloaded Circuits: Not designed to meet the demands of today's electrical devices
+Overloaded Circuits: Smaller gauge BX was bot designed to meet the demands of today's electrical devices.

-Violates Code: Not compliant with 3-prong outlets and current electrical codes
+Violates Code: Ungrounded BX is not compliant with 3-prong grounded outlets and current electrical codes.

 Click below and schedule an estimate to have your unsafe BX Cable wiring replaced.